-This course is run from our West London campus but it is also offered at the Berkshire Institute for Health in Reading.
-As you will spend half your course gaining experience on placement, you should choose a course location that you can travel to easily.
-Please see the course details below for our London placement partners.
+This course is run at our West London campus but it is also offered at the Berkshire Institute for Health in Reading.

-You will learn how to deliver care to the new standards set by the Nursing and Midwifery Council (NMC).
-The aim is to equip you with the clinical skills and evidence-based knowledge you need to face the challenges of modern mental health nursing.
+On this course you will learn how to deliver care to the new standards set by the Nursing and Midwifery Council (NMC).
+The aim is to equip you with the clinical skills and evidence-based knowledge you need to face the challenges of modern adult nursing.

-This postgraduate mental health nursing course has been developed with input from students, service users and our partners in the NHS and voluntary and independent sectors.
-Your studies will help you to gain the skills and experience you need to start your nursing career on graduation.
+This postgraduate adult nursing course has been developed with input from students, service users and our partners in the NHS and voluntary and independent sectors.

 You will learn how to: